 - Filter, search and sort options for the media library.
 Ability to hide watched content from the media library.

 - Built-in subtitle sync and download functionality (requires add-on).

 - Support for AirPlay, UPnP/DLNA.
 Act as a web server that can be remotely accessed via HTTP.

 - Support for Live TV, DVR (Digital Video Recorder), and PVR (Personal Video Recorder).

-- Shows detailed system hardware information with real-time CPU and memory usage stats.
+- Kodi shows detailed system hardware information with real-time CPU and memory usage stats.

 - Support for multiple user profiles.